daajoe/mccompetition.org/index.md

 # Model Counting (MC-2022)

-<span style="color:red">The model counting competition instances are online for Track 1 and submission is open on StarExec.<br/>
+<span style="color:red">The model counting competition instances are online for Track 1-3 and submission is open on StarExec for Track 1.
+Deadline has been extended until May 22, 2022 (AoE)<br/>
 See updates: [STATUS and NEWS](news).

 # Competition